ewa-edun/EcoBuddy_OLD/README.md

 - Dark Mode / Theme Options
 - Past chats of AI Chatbot
 - SMS Notifications.
+- Community active chalenges: Challenges are created by the admin of the app and elite users(like level 100, premium users, etc) with large followings.
+- Add more profile levels and achievements.
 - Subscription packages.
 - NEW GAME: Memory Match Eco Edition
     - Classic memory card game where users flip cards to match recyclable items (pairs of plastic, paper, etc.).
 5 matches 10 cards.